shakedzy/photo-gallery/MAKE_YOUR_OWN.md

 This script creates everything for you, including thumbnails of all your photos.
 These are located at the same directory as your gallery photos, and are named `[prefix]-[id]-thumbnail.[suffix]`.
 And that's pretty much it, your new gallery is ready.

+### EXIF metadata
+The script also adds certain EXIF metadata from the photos (if available), which includes: camera model and lens, aperture and shutter settings, ISO definition, focal length and date-time.
+This data is displayed when a photo is viewd, along with `title` and `caption` (see below).
+If you'd like EXIF data to be hidden, add the `--hide-exif` flag when running the script.

 ## Adding your words

 Now that your gallery is ready, you can personalize it even more by adding some text.